Butterfly Pose in Yoga: How Does It Help in Improving Your Health?

 • Sit against a wall to support your back.

-How to Do The Butterfly Pose?
-Here are 7 The Steps
+How to Do the Butterfly Pose?
+Here are the 7 Steps

 • Start in a sitting position.